 The AuDHD Paradox: Why It Feels Like a Civil War

 The most common way AuDHD adults describe their internal world is as a constant tug-of-war.
-The ADHD brain is inherently driven by novelty, seeking out new experiences, spontaneous adventures, and varied stimuli to generate dopamine.
+The ADHD brain is driven by novelty.
+It seeks out new experiences, spontaneous adventures, and varied stimuli to generate dopamine.
 Meanwhile, the Autistic brain thrives on predictability, deep routine, and the safety of sameness.

 5 Hidden Signs of Combined Neurodivergence (Beyond the DSM-5)

 One major hidden sign is what the neurodivergent community calls “attention abundance.”
-Rather than a deficit of attention, AuDHD often presents as an inability to filter significance from non-significance.
-You notice everything—every pattern, every micro-expression, every environmental shift.
-This creates incredible pattern-recognition abilities, but it comes at the cost of profound cognitive exhaustion.
+Rather than a deficit of attention, AuDHD often shows up as an inability to filter what matters from what does not.

 The Medication Reality Check